acaraballo003/ScheduleMe/README.md

 ## Other
 Encrypting package to encrypt user passwords (BCRYPT DID NOT WORK ON MY COMPUTER)

+Concerns: How do I keep checking for conflicts short?
+I don't want to iterate through a gigantic list for every new class.

 # Weekly Milestones
 ## Week 1 - Usable Build
 ### Monday